MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-security/deployr-security-authentication.md

     1. Enter `S` to stop the server.
 It may take some time for the Tomcat process to terminate.

-1. Grant permissions to launch the Tomcat server.
+1. Grant `root` permissions to launch the Tomcat server.
 This is required so the DeployR server can avail of PAM authentication services.

-   + For **non-root installs** of DeployR:  The following steps grant `deployr-user` permission to execute just one command as a `sudo` user, which launches the Tomcat server.

-     1. Log in as `root` your the DeployR server.

-     1. In the file `/etc/sudoers`, find the following section:
-        ```
-        ## Command Aliases
-        ```

-     1. Add the following line to this section:
-        ```
-        Cmnd_Alias DEPLOYRTOMCAT = /home/deployr-user/deployr/8.0.5/tomcat/tomcat7.sh
-        ```

-     1. Find the following section:
-        ```
-        ## Allow root to run any commands anywhere
-        ```

-     1. Add the following line to this section:
-        ```
-        %deployr-user      ALL = DEPLOYRTOMCAT
-        ```

-        Your file should now look like this, where the order is important:

-        ```
-        root    ALL=(ALL)       ALL
-        %deployr-user   ALL = DEPLOYRTOMCAT
-        ```

-     1. Save these changes and close the file in your editor.

-     1. Log out `root` from your DeployR server.

-     1. Log in as `deployr-user` to your DeployR server.

-     1. Update the DeployR start shell script, `/home/deployr-user/deployr/8.0.5/startAll.sh`, to take advantage of the `sudo` command configured above.

-        + Find the following line:

-          ```
-          /home/deployr-user/deployr/8.0.5/tomcat/tomcat7.sh start
-          ```

-        + Change it to the following:

-          ```
-          sudo /home/deployr-user/deployr/8.0.5/tomcat/tomcat7.sh start
-          ```

-        + Save this change and close the file in your editor.

-     1. Update the DeployR `/home/deployr-user/deployr/8.0.5/stopAll.sh` shell script to take advantage of the `sudo` command configured above.

-        + Find the following line:

-          ```
-          /home/deployr-user/deployr/8.0.5/tomcat/tomcat7.sh start
-          ```

-        + Change it to the following:

-          ```
-          sudo /home/deployr-user/deployr/8.0.5/tomcat/tomcat7.sh start
-          ```

-        + Save this change and close the file in your editor.

-   + For **root installs** of DeployR:  The following steps grant `root` permission to launch the Tomcat server.

     1. Log in as `root` on your DeployR server.

     2. Using your preferred editor, edit the file `/opt/deployr/8.0.5/tomcat/tomcat7.sh`,

-     3. Find the following section:
+    1. Find the following section:

         - On Redhat/CentOS platforms:
           ```
-          daemon --user "apache" ${START_TOMCAT}
+          daemon --user "tomcat2" ${START_TOMCAT}
           ```

         - On SLES platforms:
           ```
-          start_daemon -u r "apache" ${START_TOMCAT}
+          start_daemon -u r "tomcat2" ${START_TOMCAT}
           ```

-     4. Change `"apache"` to `"root"` as follows:
+    1. Change `"tomcat2"` to `"root"` as follows:

         - On Redhat/CentOS platforms:
           ```